Austin 18-Wheeler Accident Lawyer

 Trucks cause some of the deadliest accidents on our roads, and as such, the trucking industry is governed by a wide variety of strict rules and regulations.
 Truckers are professional drivers held to more stringent standards than those of us who don’t drive for a living.
 Because consumer demand for goods shows no signs of slackening, the trucking industry is booming – and more and more big-rigs crowd our roadways.
 With the increased demand, the trucking industry and truck drivers are under considerable pressure to work outside of safety standards, resulting in more trucking accidents.

 Because of the massive size and weight of commercial trucks, trucking accidents are among the most dangerous on our roads.
 If you’ve been injured in a semi-truck accident, you need experienced legal counsel.
-The dedicated legal team at The Law Offices of George Salinas in Austin has the experience, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled.
+The dedicated legal team at George Salinas Injury Lawyers in Austin has the experience, knowledge, and compassion to aggressively advocate for the compensation to which you are entitled.
 Your claim matters, and our skilled personal injury attorneys are here to help.

 Truck drivers are faced with extreme schedules that they must meet, despite restrictive regulations on maximum hours of driving.
 Truckers sometimes make the dangerous choice of eschewing safety restrictions in favor of hitting their deadlines.
 Truckers who don’t carefully adhere to the rules and regulations in place to help keep our roadways safer endanger everyone with whom they share the road.

 When drivers are fatigued, they face several functional impairments: